 Prior to fiscal 2013 the Company's reporting units coincided with its geographic operating segments of North America and International.
 In the fourth quarter of 2013, the Company reorganized its management structure and reporting segments to globally leverage the Company's leadership in specific technology markets, changing from a geographic to a technology focus.
 As part of this new structure, the Company formed two operating segments with a global technology focus: Worldwide Barcode & Security ("Barcode/Security") and Worldwide Communications & Services ("Communications/Services").
-Each operating segment is managed around its global technology focus and is supported by the Company's centralized infrastructure, including distribution centers and back office operations.
-Each operating segment has its own management team led by a president and includes regional presidents within the operating group who manage the various functions within each segment.
+Each operating segment is managed around its global technology focus and is supported by the Company's centralized infrastructure, including distribution centers and back office operating group who manage the various functions within each segment.
 Decisions and planning for the Company as a whole are made at the corporate level by analyzing results from the operating segments.
 These technology business segments replace the geographic segments previously used, and the Company has retrospectively reclassified the consolidated financial statements to conform to the new presentation.